 Go low salt.
 Eating less salt can lower your blood pressure by as much as 11 points.
 Read nutrition labels and avoid foods that are high in sodium.

 Eat better.
 Center your diet on fresh vegetables, fruits, whole grains, low-fat meats and low-fat dairy foods.

 Drop a few pounds.
 If you’re carrying extra weight, losing just a little can make a big difference — about one point for every 2.2 pounds lost (up to five points).

 Relax.
 Reducing stress also reduces blood pressure.
 Exercise (see above), stretching, yoga, mindfulness and getting out in nature are great stress relievers.

 Get better sleep.
 Sleep apnea is a known cause of hypertension.
 If your sleep doesn’t feel restful, if you have increased daytime sleepiness or if you’re told that your breathing pauses during sleep, talk to your doctor about a sleep test.

 Start medication if recommended.
 Lifestyle changes can help some people avoid the need for medication — but not everyone.
 If your doctor recommends meds, ask about the different types and which ones may be best for you.
 Keep in mind that most drugs for treating blood pressure have been around for many years, are very safe, have minimal side effects and are available in generic forms that cost just pennies a day.

 Elevated blood pressure is not something to be taken lightly.
 Check your numbers and start a conversation with your primary care physician about what you can do to stay as healthy as possible, for as long as possible.

-Dr. MacDonald, a primary care physician, sees patients at our Downtown location.
+Dr. Sage, a primary care physician, sees patients at our Downtown location.